Net Promoter Score Benchmarks: Don’t Waste Your Time On External Data

 Probably not.
 Now the issue is that the survey administration process (telephone, internet, face to face) has a big impact on the score.

-Just recently new research has been released on the issue of comparing scores that have different methodologies.
+Research has been released on how scores change based on methodology.
 In their study Sam Klaidman and Frederick C. Van Bennekom identified that simply running the survey by phone versus email gave one company a 40 point (58 to 18) change in the outcome for the same customer set.

 The implications of this are enormous.
 If you don’t run your survey the same way as the benchmark then the comparison is almost meaningless.